FrandsenGroup/beams/README.md

 If it is a '.asy' file, a file which contains an asymmetry, then the asymmetry will be plotted as no more information is needed.

-If it is a '.fit' file, a file which contains an experimental asymmetry and an asymmetry calculated from a fit then the experimental asymmetry will be plotted with another plotted line for the calculated asymmetry.
+If it is a '.fit' file, a file which contains an experimental asymmetry, and an asymmetry calculated from a fit then the experimental asymmetry will be plotted with another plotted line for the calculated asymmetry.

 #### Interacting with the Asymmetry
 Once your asymmetry is plotted, you can now dynamically interact with it!
-You can experiment with this by moving the slider below each plot to adjust the binning of the asymmetry and adjust the x and y limits to focus in on different areas.
-In the left side panel you will see the legend for the plots, as well as options for styling and adjusting the alpha parameter for the asymmetry.
+You can experiment with this by moving the slider below each plot to adjust the binning of the asymmetry and adjust the x and y limits to focus on different areas.
+On the left side panel you will see the legend for the plots, as well as options for styling and adjusting the alpha parameter for the asymmetry.

 ![choosing your histograms for asymmetry](https://github.com/aPeter1/BEAMS/blob/assets/plot_interaction.png)